ATCC-Bioinformatics/genome_portal_api/README.md

 ```
 search_text() is intended for exact string matching or substring matching on taxonomic names.
 This will also capture partial matching of ATCC product numbers.
-This mimics the function of using the search bar default on the ATCC Genome Portal, but DOESNOT FULLY SUPPORT FUZZY MATCHING
+This mimics the function of using the search bar default on the ATCC® Genome Portal, but DOESNOT FULLY SUPPORT FUZZY MATCHING

 --------- USAGE ---------
 Required arguments: